 Barry York (b.
 1951) was born in London, the son of a Maltese airman and his English wife.
 His family migrated to Melbourne in 1954 and he grew up in Brunswick.
 He attended La Trobe University, where he was deeply involved in student politics.
 In 1971, following a blockade of a University Council meeting, he was one of eight students who were excluded from the University.
 In the following year, he and two other students were gaoled in Pentridge Gaol for several weeks for contempt of court.
 The University successfully applied for their release and York then completed his Arts degree.
 He subsequently taught at schools in Victoria and New South Wales.
 From 1981 to 1988 he was a postgraduate student at the University of Sydney and the University of New South Wales, where he gained a doctorate.
 In 1989 he joined the staff of the Centre for Immigration and Multicultural Studies at The Australian National University and he was a research fellow at the Centre from 1991 to 1996.
 He was a research fellow at the Victoria University of Technology in Melbourne in 1997–99.
-He is currently on the staff of the Australian Prime Ministers Centre at Old Parliament House.
+He was then employed as a historian with the Museum of Australian Democracy at Old Parliament House until his retirement in 2016.

 York is the author of: